Trovemaster/TROVE/docs/source/molecules.rst

 Results: :math:`J = 0` vibrational energy levels up to 8000 cm\ :sup:`-1`.

-..
-Note:: Usually TROVE would not be used for a triatomic molecule as programs exist which have the 'exact' triatomic Hamiltonian (DVR3D for example [DVR3D]_).
-This molecule was used as a test case to demonstrate TROVE's capabilities in the original TROVE paper.
-The calculation was also repeated using HBJ theory, taking the bending coordinate to be the large amplitude coordinate and using normal coordinates.

 Reference: [TROVE]_

 Methyl cation, CH\ :sub:`3`\ :sup:`+`
 =====================================

 Symmetry: :math:`D_{3h}`